labgrid-project/labgrid/doc/development.rst

 ~~~~~~~~~~~~

 The Step infrastructure already collects timing and nesting information on
-executed commands, but is currently only used for in pytest or via the
+executed commands, but is currently only used in the pytest plugin or via the
 standalone StepReporter.
 By writing these events to a file (or sqlite database) as a trace, we can
 collect data over multiple runs for later analysis.